 four-hour papers and an oral examination.
 All graduate students

-are encouraged to spend their third or fourth year of graduate study
+are encouraged to spend a year of study

 year at the American School of Classical